ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 # Privacy Considerations

 Unless advertised by a Transparency Service, every Issuer must treat Signed Statements it registered (rendering them as Transparent Statements) as public.
-In particular, Signed Statements' Envelopes and Statement payload MUST NOT carry any private information in plaintext.
+In particular, a Signed Statement Envelope and Statement payload MUST NOT carry any private information in plaintext.

 # Security Considerations